A rare treble for the King

 1975 - We also entertained City, with midfielder Peter Cormack nabbing the only goal of the game in his 178th and final reds appearance.

-1991 - Scottish centre-back Danny Wilson was born in Livingston.
-He signed from Rangers for an initial £2m fee in July 2010, and has so far made nine senior appearances, as well as making his full international debut since moving south of the border.
+1991 – Scottish centre-back Danny Wilson was born in Livingston.
+He signed from Rangers for an initial £2m fee in July 2010, playing nine senior games and making his full international debut before returning north of the border to sign for Heart Of Midlothian last May after a loan spell there.

 1947 - Doug Livermore was born in Liverpool.
 He signed from Bolton Wanderers in November 1965 and made just eighteen appearances in our midfield before joining Norwich City in November 1970, but he returned to Anfield as Assistant Manager in 1994.